michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. Lead me in thy truth, and teach me: for thou art the God of my salvation; on thee do I wait all the day.

-6. Remember, O Lord, thy tender mercies and thy lovingkindnesses; for they have been ever of old.tender…: Heb. bowels
+6. Remember, O Lord, thy tender mercies and thy lovingkindnesses; for they have been ever of old.

 7. Remember not the sins of my youth, nor my transgressions: according to thy mercy remember thou me for thy goodness’ sake, O Lord.